MuesLee/robocode-kotlin/README.md

 ## Build

-This project uses `gradle` for the dependencies and provides some extra tasks.
+This project uses `gradle` as a build tool and provides some extra convenience tasks.
 Most of the paths and stuff are configurable in the `gradle.properties`

 ### roboJar